Ni-g-3l/blender-to-delete/README.md

-# Blender Addon : ToDelete
+# Blender Addon : ToDelete Collection

-Link selected object to ToDelete collection
+Link Selected Items to ToDelete Collection.

 ![Demo](.media/demo.gif)

 ## ⚙️ Installation

-1. Download latest version from [Release](https://github.com/Ni-g-3l/blender-to-delete/releases)
+1. Download latest version from [Release](https://github.com/Nig3l/blender-to-delete/releases)
 2. Install it with Blender Addon Manager

 ## 🔢 Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/Ni-g-3l/blender-to-delete/tags).
+For the versions available, see the [tags on this repository](https://github.com/Nig3l/blender-to-delete/tags).

 ## 🤹 Authors / Contributers / Attributions

-* **Nig3l** - *Main Developer* - [Github](https://github.com/Ni-g-3l/)
+* **Nig3l** - *Main Developer* - [Github](https://github.com/Nig3l/)

-See also the list of [contributors](https://github.com/Ni-g-3l/blender-to-delete/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Nig3l/blender-to-delete/contributors) who participated in this project.

 ## 📃 License